 - Dunk half the biscuit, suck/eat that dunked section;

-- Dunk half of the remaining piece (a quarter of the original biscuit), and eat that;
+- Do it again, Dunk half of the remaining piece (a quarter of the original biscuit), and eat that;

 - Dunk final triangle of biscuit, whilst pinching one corner.